-SEPTEMBER 2018
+OCTOBER 2018

-The Youth Advocacy Centre Inc (YAC) is a community legal and social welfare agency for young people across the greater Brisbane area who are involved in, or at risk of involvement in, the youth justice and/or child protection systems (10-18 years) and/or are homeless or at risk of homelessness (10-25 years).
-Our clients are some of the most marginalised young people in Queensland and often have multiple challenges but little ability to influence their life and environment.
+The Youth Advocacy Centre Inc (YAC) is a well-respected community legal and social welfare agency for young people who are involved in, or at risk of involvement in, the youth justice and/or child protection systems (10-18 years old) and/or are homeless or at risk of homelessness (15-25 years old) - young people who are among the most marginalised and excluded by our community and often the most harshly judged.
+This is particularly unfair given that these young people are usually "troubled" - victims of their environmental, family or personal circumstances - becoming "troublesome" as a result of these factors.
+YAC's aim is to provide a safety net of legal and social welfare services and then seek to transition young people to more secure lives and opportunities - for their benefit and that of the community more broadly.